tctien342/Asus-Vivobook-S510UA-Hackintosh/README.md

     * *existing user*: if you have already been booting via Clover config.plist: copy the matching values over according to [these conversion translations](https://dortania.github.io/OpenCore-Install-Guide/clover-conversion/Clover-config.html#smbios).
     * save

-    **Clover Configurator**:<br>
+    **Clover Configurator**:

     * *new user*: click onto **SMBIOS** in the side bar on the left.
 Under 'System', next to 'Serial Number', click onto the `Generate New` button.
-That will change both, system and board serial number.<br>
+That will change both, system and board serial number.
-    * *existing user*: use (recommended) PrefEdit to first remove the dummy SMBIOS section and replace it with your existing one<br>
+    * *existing user*: use (recommended) [PrefEdit](https://www.bresink.com/osx/PrefEdit.html) to first remove the dummy SMBIOS section and replace it with your existing one
     * Save.

- Above steps are necessary to - amongst other things - hopefully be able to use iCloud.
+ Above steps are necessary to - amongst other things - hopefully enable the use of iCloud.

 5. **Reboot and ENJOY :)**